Clacton's biggest Christmas market is coming to Clacton Leisure Centre this weekend

 "The atmosphere is just magical."

-The free to enter event will also supply a burger van outside the theatre as well as lots of stalls selling food like doughnuts, waffles, seafood and much more.
+The free to enter event will also supply a burger van outside the venue as well as lots of stalls selling food like doughnuts, waffles, seafood and much more.

 Doors open at 10am and close at 3pm both days and the venue offers free parking.